 A GTA is eligible to receive four semesters of aid provided he/she is performing at a satisfactory level in his/her own graduate coursework and as a teaching assistant.
 A GTA does not need to apply for an assistantship each semester.
 GTAs are selected by the Department’s Graduate Affairs Committee.
 History students may also find additional opportunities for assistantships in other university programs.
 Please see the VCU Graduate School for more information.

-Due to the generosity of VCU graduate, F. Robert Schilling, Jr., History students are eligible to apply for annual travel funds for up to $1,000 in order to conduct research or attend a conference.
+Due to the generosity of VCU alumnus F. Robert Schilling, Jr., History graduate students are eligible to apply for annual travel funds for up to $1,000 in order to conduct research or attend a conference.
 See Scholarships & Awards for more information.
 Additional funding for travel may also be available from the VCU Graduate School.